-All incidents of poor behaviour where a sanction has been given will be recorded on a weekly record sheet.
-A copy of these sheets will be passed to Head Teacher half termly.
+All incidents of poor behaviour where a red slip has been given will be recorded on CPOMS.
+When a red slip is issued, parents MUST be informed.

 Children who don't complete the appropriate amount of work in lessons can be kept in for a short time during lunch or break time, to finish this work.